-Chardonnays that flaunt the versatility of ‘the winermaker’s grape’
+Chardonnays that flaunt the versatility of ‘the winemaker’s grape’

 This is why the chardonnay backlash of years past made little sense, at least to consumers in retail markets not dominated by wines from California or Australia, where – no question – the buttered two-by-four style prevailed with often painfully cloying results.

 What does chardonnay taste like?
 I was reminded of the diversity while sampling a bunch of new offerings over the past two weeks.
 Take your pick of styles or production techniques, from organic to wild-yeast fermented, from blazingly crisp to subtly oaked white Burgundy to the unapologetically rich and vaguely sweet, populist style of California.
-For me, cool-climate Chablis, with its tart-fruit character and minimal (or nonexistent) oak influence, will always be near the top.
+For me, cool-climate Chablis, with its tart-fruit character and minimal (or non-existent) oak influence, will always be near the top.

-Domaine Billaud-Simon Mont de Milieu Chablis Premier Cru 2012 (France)
+Domaine Billaud-Simon Mont de Milieu Chablis Premier Cru 2012, France

 SCORE: 92 PRICE: $49.95